KShebek/cbe504/main.typ

 #self[Draw jammed lattice.]

-When statistical treatments like this need to be invoked, it generally means that LHHW is not a perfectly sound theoretical model.
+When statistical modifications need to be invoked like with the jammed lattice example, it generally means that LHHW on its own is not a perfectly sound theoretical model.
 Of course, this does not mean a LHHW model cannot yield a sufficiently good fit to experimentally obtained kinetic data.
 Rather, it means that the interpretability may be limited, and there may be more suitable physical models that can be derived.
-We refer the interested reader to external sources for further discussions about potential improvements to the LHHW formalism.
+We refer the interested reader to external sources for further discussions about potential improvements to the LHHW formalism, particularly as it relates to dealing with site ensembles.
 #footnote[N.K.
 Razdan, A. Bhan, "Kinetic description of site ensembles on catalytic surfaces", _Proc.
 Natl.
 Acad.
 Sci.
-U.S.A._, 118, e2019055118 (2021).]
+U.S.A._, 118, e2019055118 (2021).
+Also refer to N.K.
+Razdan, A. Bhan, "Catalytic site ensembles: A context to reexamine the Langmuir--Hinshelwood kinetic description", _J.
+Catal._, 404, 726--744 (2021). ]

 = Transition State Theory <transition-state-theory>